-- Findmin: returns the event with the most recent time • stamp (the most recent event). - Extractmin: invokes a call to findmin and deletes this event from the event queue. - Increasetime(p, t): increases the time stamp of the event associated to object p by t.
-It is assumed that we are provided with a pointer to p and there is no need to search for it. - Insert(p, t): inserts an event for object p into the queue with time stamp t.
+• Findmin: returns the event with the most recent time stamp (the most recent event).

+• Extractmin: invokes a call to findmin and deletes this event from the event queue.

+• Increasetime(p, t): increases the time stamp of the event associated to object p by t.
+It is assumed that we are provided with a pointer to p and there is no need to search for it.

+• Insert (p, t): inserts an event for object p into the queue with time stamp t.

 The event-based method for outliers employs an event queue to efficiently schedule the necessary checks that have to be made when objects depart.
-Thus, in the event Queries are examined with decreasing order of k, and this queue there are only stored inliers since only these can be procedure is terminated as soon as we reach a query for affected by the departure of an object.
-Arrival of new which p is inlier.
-Moreover, when a new object arrives, if objects in the event queue.
-Additionally, existing outliers thus they should be inserted in the event queue.
+Thus, in the event queue there are only stored inliers since only these can be affected by the departure of an object.
+Arrival of new objects results in potential updates of the keys of some objects in the event queue.
+Additionally, existing outliers are checked as to whether they have become inliers and thus they should be inserted in the event queue.